KLA Digital Logo

 RFP CHECKLIST (EXCERPT)

-# RFP checklist: KLA vs OneTrust
+# RFP checklist: KLA vs OneTrust for enterprise AI governance

 Use this to evaluate whether "observability / gateway / governance" tooling actually covers audit deliverables for regulated agent workflows.